 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards met N/A N/A N/A 2.
 Staff Standards met N/A N/A N/A 3.
 Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met N/A N/A N/A 5.
-Equipment and facilities Standards met N/A N/A N/A
+Services, including medicines management Standards met 4.2 Good practice The pharmacy supplies medicines safely to people with appropriate advice to ensure they are used correctly.
+The pharmacy keeps detailed records of any conversations it has with other healthcare providers about people's medicine and health which ensures continuity of care.
+5. Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance Standards met

-The pharmacy identifies and manages its risks appropriately.
-Team members record their errors and review them to identify the cause.
+The pharmacy takes appropriate steps to identify and manage its risks.
+Team members record any mistakes they make and review them to identify the cause.
 The pharmacy team then makes the necessary changes to stop mistakes from happening again.
-The pharmacy has suitable written procedures in place to help ensure that its team members work safely.
+The pharmacy has adequate written procedures in place to help ensure that its team members work safely.
 The pharmacy responds appropriately when it receives feedback.
-It has adequate insurance to cover its services.
+It has the required insurance in place to cover its services.
 And it keeps all of the records required by law.
-It keeps people's private information safe and explains how it will be used.
+The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.